MileHacker Logo

 • Holmes County Historical Society (Millersburg): Manages the Victorian A Residence-turned-museum, a beautifully restored mansion demonstrating Victorian-era furnishings.

-• German Culture Museum (Walnut Creek): Highlights the German heritage of the area, distinct from the Amish culture.
+• German Culture Museum (Walnut Creek): Highlights of Germany the tradition of the area, distinct from the Amish culture.

 Historical Sites